 On May 4, 2014, the congregation voted to become Open and Affirming, recognizing that we are open and affirming of each child of God, regardless of race, ethnic origin, sexual orientation, gender identity, faith background, age, and physical or mental ability.
 On March 21, 2015, we welcomed well-known author and speaker Glennon Doyle, who spoke on “Building Open and Honest Relationships.”

+In September 2020, we welcomed The Reverend Dr. Vern Swett as our new Senior Pastor.
 We continue to see our mission as joining with God to share Good News in our community and around the world.
 We invite you to become a part of Sylvania United Church of Christ’s story.